Eleftherios Venizelos: Return to power (1928–32): Greco-Turkish alliance, assassination attempt and subsequent exile

 Venizelos' greatest achievement in foreign policy during this period was the reconciliation with Turkey.
 Venizelos had expressed his will to improve the bilateral Greek–Turkish relations even before his electoral victory in a speech in Thessaloniki (23 July 1928).
 Eleven days after the formation of his government, he sent letters to both the prime minister and the minister of foreign affairs of Turkey (İsmet İnönü and Tevfik Rüştü Aras respectively), declaring that Greece had no territorial aspirations to the detriment of their country. İnönü's response was positive and Italy was eager to help the two countries reach an agreement.
 Negotiations, however, stalled because of the complicated issue of the properties of the exchanged populations.
 Finally, the two sides reached an agreement on 30 April 1930; on 25 October, Venizelos visited Turkey and signed a treaty of friendship.
 Venizelos even forwarded Atatürk's name for the 1934 Nobel Peace Prize, highlighting the mutual respect between the two leaders.
 The German Chancellor Hermann Müller described the Greek-Turkish rapprochement as the "greatest achievement seen in Europe since the end of the Great War".
 Nevertheless, Venizelos' initiative was criticized domestically not only by the opposition but also by members of his own party that represented the Greek refugees from Turkey.
 Venizelos was accused of making too many concessions on the issues of naval armaments and of the properties of the Greeks who were expelled from Turkey according to the Treaty of Lausanne.

+Domestically, education was a major part of the government's reform program.
+The reforms implemented six-year compulsory education and expanded professional and technical schools, while an Education Ministry construction program produced 3,167 new school buildings.